Will Kansas cover the spread vs. Missouri? Betting Trends, Record ATS

 - The Jayhawks record 80.7 points per game, 13.5 more points than the 67.2 the Tigers give up.

-- Kansas is 4-4 against the spread and 8-0 overall when scoring more than 67.2 points.
+- When Kansas scores more than 67.2 points, it is 4-4 against the spread and 8-0 overall.

 Bet on this or any college basketball matchup at BetMGM